-Design professionals, such as architects or engineers, who design buildings and systems do not al ways work as specified, which can result in a defect.
-Typical design deficiencies relate to building outside of the specified code.
-Roofs are an example of a typical design defect that result in water penetration, intrusion, poor drainage, or inadequate structural support.
+Design professionals include architects and engineers.
+These professionals design buildings and systems.
+However, even professionals do not always work as specified, which can result in a defect.
+Typical design deficiencies relate to building outside of the specified building codes.
+Improperly designed roofs are an example of a design defect that can result in water penetration, intrusion, poor drainage, or inadequate structural support.

-Poor quality workmanship can result in a long list of defects.
-A typical example is water infiltration through some portion of the building structure, which may create an environment for the growth of mold.
-Other problems include cracks in foundations or walls, dry rotting of wood, electrical and mechanical problems, plumbing leaks, or pest infestation.
+Poor quality workmanship can result in multiple defects.
+Many construction defects are not up to code or may be intentionally covered up by a contractor.
+A common example is water intrusion through some portion of the building structure, including around windows, doors, or roof openings.
+Any water intrusion can create an environment for the growth of mold.
+Other construction defects include cracks in foundations, dry rot in lumber, electrical and mechanical problems, and plumbing leaks.

 Have Questions About the Different Types of Construction Defects?
 Ask a Lawyer

-Construction defects can result in monumental damage.
-They can also go unnoticed for a long period of time.
-These facts make disputes surrounding construction defects complicated to manage.
-For this reason, it's a good idea to consult with a local housing and construction defects attorney to learn how they can help you construct an effective claim.
+Construction defects can result in serious financial complications or difficulties and property damage.
+Construction defects can also go unnoticed for a long period of time.
+Delayed discovery of the problem can make construction defect disputes complicated to manage.
+For this reason, it's a good idea to consult with a local housing and construction defects attorney to learn how they can help you with an effective construction defect claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help